luke-griffiths/fast-robots/Localization.md

     return p1 * p2 * p3
  ```
  ### prediction_step
- This function updates the probabilities from the previous time step using the odometry motion model.
+ This function updates the bel_bar probabilities using the odometry motion model.
+Note that this code has 6 nested for-loops.
+This is extremely computationally expensive, and gave me a lot of trouble.
+I ended up restricting the innermost three for-loops by requiring the belief to be above a 0.0001 threshold, thus reducing the number of computations and speeding up this function.
+For future implementations, I would want to change this to using np functions rather than for-loops, because this would make computation much faster.
  ```
 def prediction_step(cur_odom, prev_odom):
     """ Prediction step of the Bayes Filter.
     Update the probabilities in loc.bel_bar based on loc.bel from the previous time step and the odometry motion model.